Tanyyy-27/MedilQ/README.md

 ---

-# ⭐ Repository Support
+# ⭐ Support the Project

-If you found this project useful,
+If you found **MedilQ** useful or interesting,

-please consider giving it a ⭐ on GitHub.
+please consider giving this repository a ⭐ on GitHub.

 Your support motivates continuous improvements and future open-source contributions.